-Seattle City Council primary election 2019: All three incumbents leading in early results
+Seattle City Council primary election 2019: All 3 incumbents leading in Tuesday results

 At a West Seattle pizza restaurant Tuesday night, Herbold expressed optimism.

-“We’re in a really good place … The numbers look fantastic,” she said, to cheers.
-“We are not going to let the downtown Chamber, we’re not going to let Amazon … decide who the next council member is going to be.”
+“We’re in a really good place. … The numbers look fantastic,” she said, to cheers.
+“We are not going to let the downtown chamber, we’re not going to let Amazon … decide who the next council member is going to be.”

 Seattle voter turnout stood at 29% earlier Tuesday, with that number expected to climb considerably with the addition of ballots mailed and stuffed into drop boxes on primary day.